-- Treat all individuals with respect and dignity - Respect people's rights to personal privacy - Ensure that your own language, tone of voice and body language are respectful - Ensure that children, young people and adults know who they can talk to about a personal concern - Record and report any concerns about a child, young person or adult and/or the behaviour of another worker with their activity leader and/or Safeguarding Co-ordinator.
-All written records should be signed and dated - Obtain written consent for any photographs or videos to be taken, shown, displayed or stored (see below)
+- Treat all individuals with respect and dignity - Respect people's rights to privacy and dignity - Ensure that your own language, tone of voice and body language are respectful - Ensure that beneficiaries know who they can talk to about a personal concern - Record any report any concerns about a beneficiary or the behaviour of another worker with the activity leader and a member of the Safeguarding Team.
+All written records should be signed and dated. - Obtain written consent for any photographs or videos to be taken, shown, displayed or stored. - Know how to report a concern.

-All those working, including volunteering, on behalf of Life Church Bath with adults must not:
+All those working, including volunteering, on behalf of Life Church Bath with adults must NOT:

 - Use any form of physical punishment - Be sexually suggestive about or to an individual - Scapegoat, ridicule or reject an individual or group - Permit abusive peer activities e.g. initiation ceremonies, ridiculing or bullying - Show favouritism to any one individual or group - Allow an individual to involve them in excessive attention seeking - Allow unknown adults access to adults who may be vulnerable.
-Visitors should always be accompanied by an approved person - Allow strangers to give lifts to adults who may be vulnerable - Befriend adults who may be vulnerable on personal social media accounts - Take photographs on personal phones or cameras as this means that images are stored on personal devices.
+Visitors should always be accompanied by an approved person - Allow strangers to give lifts to adults who may be vulnerable in the group - Take photographs on personal phones or cameras as this means that images are stored on personal devices.
+See photography guidance below. - Share any strong personal views which could be considered prejudiced or discriminatory, unless expressly asked for such. - Give personal care without prior agreement, which must be given by a beneficiary who has capacity or the next of kin.
+In such situations a clear plan of what will be completed must be in place, clearly documented and 2 people must be present, with due consideration for the gender of the person receiving personal care.

-Ways to safeguard beneficiaries:
+Ways to Safeguard beneficiaries: